 Peer-to-peer and listen servers are popular choices among gamers since they are low-cost and simple to set up.
 There are certain drawbacks to this, such as the host’s interruptions and the need for fast internet connections.
 Ubisoft, Behavior Interactive, and Illfonic have all taken use of GameLift’s low-cost and low-latency dedicated servers to migrate their P2P or listen server infrastructures.
 Behaviour Interactive used GameLift to create Dead by Daylight, a video game.

 4: Player Pairings:

-Amazon GameLift FlexMatch lets you choose the criteria for player pairings.
+Amazon GameLift FlexMatch allows you to customise player pairings based on the criteria you pick.
 FlexMatch’s simple but powerful rules language makes it easy to quickly build high-quality matches and place them on GameLift’s game servers, no matter what criteria you choose.
-Peer-to-peer, cloud, and on-premises gaming servers can all be used to host these matches.
+Cloud, peer-to-peer and local servers can all host these games.

 Text AWS to (415) 223-9212